Retail Services Price Index (RSPI)

-The target population consists of all establishments classified to the retail sector on the Business Register (BR) as defined by the North American Industry Classification System (NAICS 2002), excluding Automobile and Other Motor Vehicle Dealers and Non-Store Retailers (NAICS 4411, 4412 and 454).
+For the RSPI, the target population consists of all enterprises with at least one establishment classified to the retail sector (NAICS 44-45) on the Business Register (BR) as defined by the North American Industry Classification System (NAICS 2012), excluding Automobile and Other Motor Vehicle Dealers and Non-Store Retailers (NAICS 4411, 4412 and 454).

-Pricing methodologies and questionnaire design were researched and based on internationally accepted practices and improved through consultation and collaboration with industry experts and the Questionnaire Design and Research Centre at Statistics Canada.
+Pricing methodologies and questionnaire design were researched and based on internationally accepted practice.
+The Retail Trade Price Report (survey questionnaire) was developed and tested through consultation and collaboration with retailers, industry experts and the Questionnaire Design and Research Centre at Statistics Canada.

 Responding to this survey is mandatory.

 Following sample selection, new survey participants (respondents) are introduced to the survey through telephone calls.
 During this initial phase of data collection, respondents are guided through the process of selecting representative products for which prices and their characteristics (specifications) will be monitored.
 This process typically spans several collection cycles until respondents become conversant with the survey.